 9.6.1 The junctions on links forecast to exceed 100% stress are likely to experience capacity issues in advance of consideration of link widening/dualling.
-Junctions identified to fall within this category are summarised in Table 28 below.
+Junctions identified to fall within this category are shown in the image below and are summarised in Table 29 on the next page.

-Table 28 - Key Junctions on Links Forecast to Exceed 100% Stress
+Table 29 - Key Junctions on Links Forecast to Exceed 100% Stress

 Ref No Junction Description

 J1 A60/A619 Roundabout, Worksop

 J2 A57/A60/B6024/St Anne's Drive Roundabout, Worksop

 J3 A57/Sandy Lane Roundabout, Worksop

 J4 A57/Claylands Ave/Shireoaks Common Roundabout, Worksop

 J5 A57/B6034/Netherton Road Roundabout, Worksop

 J6 A57/B6040 Roundabout, Mantonwood

 J7 A614/A57 Roundabout, east of Worksop

 J8 A57/Gateford Road Roundabout, Worksop

 J9 Blyth Road/Kilton Hill Signal Junction, Worksop

 J10 Blyth Road/Farmers Branch Priority Junction, Worksop

-J11 A57/A6075, Darlton

-J12 A57/Darlton Road, Darlton

-J13 A57/Woodcoates Road, Darlton

-J14 A57/Main Street, Ragnall

 - 9.6.2 A separate Transport Assessment has been prepared to examine the local transport implications of proposed Local Plan allocations within Retford.
-This study identifies the need for junction improvements at several locations within Retford to mitigate Local Plan development traffic. - 9.6.3 There will be other rural and urban locations within the District where material traffic impacts will occur that have not been specifically examined by this study, particularly within the urban areas of Worksop and Retford.
+This study identifies the need for junction improvements at several locations within Retford to mitigate Local Plan development traffic. - 9.6.3 There will be other rural and urban locations within the district where material traffic impacts will occur that have not been specifically examined by this study, particularly within the urban areas of Worksop and Retford.
 It therefore should not be assumed that the absence of any reference in this study implies that the existing highway network can satisfactorily accommodate future development. - 9.6.4 Detailed Transport Assessments and Travel Plans will be required in support of planning applications for all major developments, and these should identify site access arrangements, on-site transport infrastructure requirements and off-site transport measures/infrastructure to mitigate their respective transport impacts.